 - Persons enrolling in the program will be able to register using the MyCoyote online registration system.
 However, because students in this program pay a reduced fee, their registration time will be during the second day of Priority 5 registration.
 If a student applies to this program after priority registration has ended, they will then register during the open enrollment and/or the late registration periods, which require pre-payment of fees.
 However, the $25.00 late fee will be waived.

 Presently, under this program, the student services fee may we waived.
 See the following quarterly fee schedule:

 NOTE: Does not include books, parking, lab/supply fees.

 Students wishing to park on campus must pay the quarterly or daily parking fee.
 If you are interested in applying to the Over 60 Program and are not currently a student at CSUSB, you will first need to apply for admission to the university.
 Students may apply for admission through CSU Mentor at csumentor.edu.
 Questions regarding the application process should be addressed to the Office of Admissions and Student Recruitment at 909-537-5188 or you may visit the Admissions website.
 Once you have been admitted to the university, a Student Fee Waiver Request form must be submitted to the Registration Office in UH-171 in order to enroll you in the program and to adjust your quarterly fees.

 Students turning 60 years of age during a quarter that is already in session will not be enrolled in this program until the beginning of the subsequent quarter.
-Questions regarding this program should be addressed to the Program Coordinator, Janet Brooks, at 909-537-7370, or at email@example.com or visit the Over 60 Program webpage.
+Questions regarding this program should be addressed to the Program Coordinator, Brittany Wilson, at 909-537-3513, or at firstname.lastname@example.org or visit the Over 60 Program webpage.

 PLEASE NOTE: THE OVER 60 PROGRAM FEE WAIVER DOES NOT APPLY TO EXTENDED LEARNING COURSES OR OPEN UNIVERSITY.